pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 For each _straight_, _turn_, or _curve_, the robot comes to a controlled stop when it reaches its target.
 Then your program proceeds with the next block.
 If that block does nothing with motors, what should the motors do in the meantime?
-That's what the final setting on the drive block is for.
+That's what the final setting on the Drive block is for.

 The robot drives by a given amount and _then_ coasts, brakes, or holds the motors.
 We'll tell you what that means, but it is